enzolutions/image-raw-formatter/README.md

 Image Raw Field Formatter
 =====================

 Image Raw Formatter for Drupal 8.
 This formatter return URLs absolute of original images or image style if is configured.
-The default formatter for image doens't work for REST services because return HTML tags for images.
+The default formatter for image doesn't work for REST services because return HTML tags for images.

 ### Install using Drupal Console project
 ```bash